-Megan Bibb is a trial lawyer who has experience at every stage of litigation that is informed by her background in business.
+Megan L. Bibb is a trial lawyer who has experience at every stage of litigation that is informed by her background in business.
 She has been active in energy, general business and banking litigation and has written on oil and gas litigation topics including regulation enforcement, taxing and mineral estates.

 Ms. Bibb has represented oil and gas companies in a variety of disputes arising out of claims for both property damage and personal injury.
 She has also had clients in business litigation disputes like fraud, breach of contract, breach of fiduciary duty, and tortious interference.
 And she has represented financial institutions in litigation and disputes over foreclosure, notes ownership and lender liability.

 A graduate of Vanderbilt University Law School, Ms. Bibb served as executive editor of the Vanderbilt Journal of Entertainment and Technology Law, received the Journal of Entertainment and Technology Law Student Writing Award and was awarded a Certificate of Specialization in Law and Business.

 Ms. Bibb has also prosecuted more than 10 jury trials as a volunteer prosecutor for the City of Houston Municipal Court.
 And she has volunteered to help children and families doing pro bono work arguing before family law courts in both Houston and Galveston.
 She has handled cases in Houston Immigration Court as well.